This post is also available in: Dutch

 More travel inspiration for Italy

 • Accommodation.
-All-time favorites: Booking.com and Campspace.
+Have a look at Booking.com and Campspace.
 Rather stay in a hostel?
 Try HostelWorld.

 • Activities.
 You book the best tours and activities with GetYourGuide and Viator.
 Another option is WithLocals.
 For ‘free’ walking tours, check out Freetour and GuruWalk, and for bike tours, try Baja Bikes.